edelooff/variable-scope/content/python/hexagon-tiling-part2.rst

 :date: 2014-10-1
 :tags: Python, drawing, PIL, aggdraw

-In part one, we covered the drawing of smooth, ant-aliased hexagons in a grid-like fashion.
-In this post, we will extend that beginning into a program to draw hexagon fills that can be used for tiled background.
+In part one, we covered the drawing of smooth, anti-aliased hexagons in a grid-like fashion.
+In this post, we will extend that beginning into a program to draw hexagon fills that can be used for a tiled background.
 The key improvements that were identified in the previous post:

 1. Canvas sizing and shape wrapping
 2. Color wrapping around the edges